simonmichael/hledger/hledger/doc/options.m4.md

 - if needed, also add a backslash to escape regexp metacharacters
 - run add-on executables directly

-If you're really curious, add `--debug 2` for troubleshooting.
+If you're really curious, add `--debug=2` for troubleshooting.

 **General options:**